MO-Katy/AntSocialNetworkComparative/README.md

 ### Ant social network structure is highly conserved

-This respository contains the data and the R scripts to reproduce analyses and figures
+This respository contains the R scripts to reproduce analyses and figures